Learning-based Online Optimization for Autonomous Mobility-on-Demand Fleet Control: CO-enriched ML pipeline

 Considering this gradient, we can minimize the learning problem~\eqref{eq:learning_problem}, with loss~\eqref{eq:loss_perturbed} with respect to~$\theta$.
 As~$\theta$ is a prediction of the \gls*{abk:ML}-predictor~$\varphi_w$, we need to backpropagate the gradient through~$\varphi_w$ to learn~$w$.
 To do so, the predictor~$\varphi_w$ must be differentiable.
 A straightforward differentiable predictor is a linear model

 and with this linear model, $w \mapsto L(\varphi_w(x_i),x_i, y_i^*)$ remains convex.
 Although we have now defined all items in~\eqref{eq:loss_perturbed} and~\eqref{eq:gradient}, we can still neither calculate the loss nor its gradient as computing the expectation remains intractable.
 Therefore, we use a sample average approximation of~\eqref{eq:gradient} to calculate a gradient.
-With this gradient, we can then minimize a sample average approximation of~\eqref{eq:loss_perturbed} with a BFGS algorithm.
+With this gradient, we can then minimize a sample average approximation of~\eqref{eq:loss_perturbed} with a \gls*{abk:BFGS} algorithm.
+The \gls*{abk:BFGS} is a quasi-Newton algorithm that performed well on such problems \citep[cf.][]{Parmentier2021a, Parmentier2022}.